YangengChen/mailsender/README.md

 ## Running app locally

 Starting the client:
-- Go to client directory and run `npm run`
+- Go to client directory and run `npm start`

 Starting the server:
 - Go to server directory and run `flask run`